What You'll Find On This Page

 When the project is finished, there will be 90 beds, and while the whole thing may be basic as we have mentioned, it is certainly quirky.
 They are also looking to develop this in other cities in Croatia.
 Of course, if you’re a train fan of any kind, this is a definite must do for you!

 Nestled in Cadmos Village adventure park near Dubrovnik, outdoor enthusiasts will find serenity in their very own treehouse accommodation.
 Sleeping up to 6 people, this unique house gives guests a chance to sleep above ground with the beautiful Konavle Valley as the backdrop.
-Enjoy a restaurant offering homemade meals and all the activities for an adventure junkie right at your backdoor!
+Enjoy a restaurant serving homemade meals and having all the activities for an adventure junkie right at your backdoor!

-Sleep in a Barrel
+Sleep In A Barrel

 No, we haven’t totally lost the plot, because Grandpa Marko’s Tavern gives you the opportunity to sleep in a huge wooden barrel, which was once used for storing wine, and is actually over 100 years old!